 Inconsistent regulations for medical marijuana across Europe create an uneven playing field that makes doing business and accessing medicine cumbersome, according to Danish Health Minister Ellen Trane Nørby.

-In an interview with Marijuana Business Daily on the sidelines of the European Cannabis Symposium in Copenhagen, Nørby said regulations and legislation for medical marijuana in Denmark and across Europe should be streamlined for the benefit of patients and businesses.
+In an interview with Marijuana Business Daily on the sidelines of the European Cannabis Symposium in Copenhagen, Denmark, Nørby said regulations and legislation for medical marijuana in Denmark and across Europe should be streamlined for the benefit of patients and businesses.

 Changes are already in the works in the respective Danish and European parliaments.

 “In Denmark, we have to look into the cultivation program in order to ensure that the conditions for cultivation are positive.
 We can see that there are challenges in different parts in the cultivation process where we simply need clarity,” she said.